13263952/belly-button-microbes/README.md

 ## Project Overview

-The Belly Button Biodiversity Interactive Dashboard is built using D3.js and Plotly.js libraries to visualize the dataset.
+The Belly Button Biodiversity Interactive Dashboard is built using D3.js and Plotly.js libraries to visualize a dataset.
 The main features of the dashboard include a horizontal bar chart, a bubble chart, and the display of sample metadata.
 Additionally, there is an optional advanced feature of a gauge chart to plot the weekly washing frequency of individuals.

 ## Actions Taken